Image Credit: Konstantin Kolosov/Shutterstock.com

-The first microscope to make use of the quantum concept was the scanning tunnelling microscope, which paved the way for the photoionization microscope and the quantum entanglement microscope.
+The first microscope to make use of the quantum concept was the scanning tunneling microscope, which paved the way for the photoionization microscope and the quantum entanglement microscope.

 Quantum microscopy uses entangled photons such as those that show quantum correlations.
 Performing an action on one of the two entangled photons can affect the other even at a distance.
 This ability to give information about each other means quantum microscopy can yield higher-quality images than standard microscopy.

-The quantum nature of light can used as a source of extra information in order to break the diffraction limit in super resolution microscopy, which combines several types of microscopy to overcome the diffraction limit imposed by Abbe’s analysis.
+The quantum nature of light can be used as a source of extra information in order to break the diffraction limit in super-resolution microscopy, which combines several types of microscopy to overcome the diffraction limit imposed by Abbe’s analysis.

 The resolution of current optical microscopes is limited at half the wavelength of a photon, the Rayleigh limit, and breaking this barrier is difficult.
 Many techniques, including Photoactivated Localisation Microscopy (PALM) and Stochastic Optical Reconstruction Microscopy (STORM rely on a fluorescent scene fluctuating with time, thereby breaking the statement of a stationary image), but also necessitate the additional step of labeling objects of interest with a fluorescent dye.

 All-Solid-State Super Twinning Photon Microscope